 - The author retains all rights, including copyright and may submit the abstract or paper to another publication.

-- Abstracts may be viewed and modified at any time between submission and the deadline, using the assigned ID# and password.
-Presenting authors will be automatically informed of the unique ID numbers and passwords assigned to their abstracts.
+- Abstracts may be viewed and modified at any time between submission and the deadline.
+Presenting authors will be automatically informed of the unique ID numbers assigned to their abstracts.